filecoin-project/filecoin-docs/docs/get-started/lotus/multisig.md

 lotus msig create --required=2 signerAddress1 signerAddress2 signerAddress3
 ```

-The above example creates a multisig wallet with three signers, but only requires two approvals for a transaction to be executed.
+The above example creates a multisig wallet with three signers but only requires two approvals for a transaction to be executed.

 ## Propose and approve a transaction

 Any signer of a multisig wallet can _propose_ a transaction.
-The _proposer_ automatically approves a transaction upon proposal.
+The _proposer_ automatically approves a transaction upon the proposal.
 A transaction will only be executed when the number of approvals received equals the number of required approvals.
 A [multisig wallet can be inspected](#inspect-a-multisig-wallet) to get the number of required approvals.
 If a multisig wallet only requires one signer, then a transaction will be executed immediately upon its proposal.

 Use `lotus msig propose` to propose a transaction: